Michael S. Smith (interior designer): Career

-He started his career by working with the antiques dealer Gep Durenberger and with the New York designer John Saladino.
+Smith started his career by working with the antiques dealer Gep Durenberger and with the New York designer John Saladino.
 He has been running his own interior design business since 1990.

 In an interview with The Washington Post, he describes his style as "updated traditional"; in fact, his work blends vintage and contemporary looks with elements such as "Georgian antiques, Uzbek suzani textiles, 18th-century Chinese wallpaper, sun-bleached Moroccan carpets and a dash of Anthropologie and Pottery Barn".

 Architectural Digest included Smith among its "AD 100", its "selection of the top architects and interior designers" published in the magazine in recent years.
 Its editorial "profile" of Smith characterizes his style as "a blend of classic European style and American modernism".
 Smith was also named 2003 Designer of the Year by Elle Decor.

 Smith's clients reportedly include News Corporation president Peter Chernin, Oaktree Capital chairman Howard Marks, writer Gigi Levangie Grazer, model Cindy Crawford (for whom Smith has designed two California houses and two New York apartments), film director Steven Spielberg, and actors Dustin Hoffman and Michelle Pfeiffer.